No, a seller does not usually have to provide an Electrical Safety Certificate or EICR to sell a private house in the UK.

 Proactively ensuring electrical safety demonstrates a commitment to risk prevention, compliance with regulations, and the overall well-being of occupants.

-Ultimately, prioritizing electrical safety not only aligns with legal obligations but also contributes to creating a safe and secure living environment for all parties involved in the property transaction.
+Ultimately, prioritising electrical safety not only aligns with legal obligations but also contributes to creating a safe and secure living environment for all parties involved in the property transaction.

 To obtain an Electrical Safety Certificate, one must first engage a registered electrician to conduct a thorough inspection of the property.
 The inspection process involves a detailed assessment of the electrical systems and installations to ensure safety compliance.
 Qualified inspectors possess the necessary expertise to identify potential hazards and deficiencies that may pose risks.